-With a picturesque view of mangrove landscape and original tropical scenery, Six Senses Yao Noi resort, setting the highest benchmark for island resort in Asia, is situated on a small island in Phang Nga Bay, Thailand.
-This will provide you idyllic views from the resort and some great excursions if you like to explore the area by land or by sea.
-In addition, it will give you the most relaxing Thai Spa experience, and Cinema Paradiso will bring back many old movies to you.
+With a picturesque view of the mangrove landscape and original tropical scenery, Six Senses Yao Noi resort, setting the highest benchmark for island resorts in Asia, is situated on a small island in Phang Nga Bay, Thailand.
+This will provide you with idyllic views from the resort and some great excursions if you like to explore the area by land or by sea.
+In addition, it will give you the most relaxing Thai Spa experience, and Cinema Paradiso will bring many old movies to you.

 Movies on the rocks (Photo Credit: Six Senses Yao Noi)

 The eco-friendly environment is another highlight of the resort.
 Its villas are open-air, resembling a luxury tree house; they use all local foods and materials, avoiding imports, and you're welcome to go to the farm to pick up the food material by yourself.